PROGRAM AT A GLANCE

 - have access to a computer and basic computer skills

 Applicants are requested to review the job requirements listed below and assess their ability to fulfill the demands of the therapeutic recreation occupation.

 Working in therapeutic recreation, you must be able to:

-- Being comfortable in groups of all sizes
+- be comfortable taking a leadership role in groups of all sizes

 - work with clients of all ages, cultures, and genders

 - function effectively independently, on a team, and in stressful situations

 - demonstrate adaptability and critical thinking skills

 This program includes two practicums totalling 640 hours.